Post Electrophoretic Analysis Articles

-- Allow to polymerize 2 hours, and run with 0.5X TBE in the upper buffer chamber, and 1X TBE in the lower chamber.
+- Allow to polymerize for 2 hours, and run with 0.5X TBE in the upper buffer chamber, and 1X TBE in the lower chamber.

 In some situations, the information read from a gel is of sufficient length, but insufficient quality.
 Substrates with a high G-C content will tend to retain enough secondary structure, even in 6M Urea at 55°C, to cause anomalous gel migrations.
-On the gel, this is observed as multiple bands in G or C lanes that are too close together for accurate reading.
+On the gel, this is observed as multiple bands in G or C lanes that are too close together for an accurate reading.
 These regions are known as G-C compressions, and they can be very hard to resolve.
-Inclusion of a stronger denaturant in the gel alleviates most, if not all, GC compression problems.
+The inclusion of a stronger denaturant in the gel alleviates most, if not all, GC compression problems.
 The denaturant of choice is formamide, which is strongly denaturing to DNA, uncharged, and easily miscible with high concentrations of urea in water.
 Gels with 6M urea and 40% formamide are typically formulated to resolve GC compressions.
 Formamide solutions must be made fresh, using deionized formamide.

 Another source of difficulty in reading sequencing gels is the inclusion of glycerol in samples run on gels containing TBE.
-Glycerol, often used to stabilize the polymerase in the sequencing reactions, forms a complex with the borate in TBE.
-This creates a “salt wave” of altered conductivity, which migrates through the gel with the DNA, distorting a narrow range of DNA sizes.
-This problem is alleviated by using non-borate buffers, such as TTE, in gels used to run glycerol containing samples.
+Glycerol often used to stabilize the polymerase in the sequencing reactions, forms a complex with the borate in TBE.
+This creates a "salt wave" of altered conductivity, which migrates through the gel with the DNA, distorting a narrow range of DNA sizes.
+This problem is alleviated by using non-borate buffers, such as TTE, in gels used to run glycerol-containing samples.